 There are a few factors such as estrogen levels, diet, stress, and lifestyle choices that can influence our bodies ability to produce collagen.
-From a dietary standpoint, ensuring our bodies have the proper mix of amino acids, vitamin c and anti-oxidants is important for optimizing our levels of collagen.
+From a dietary standpoint, ensuring our bodies have the proper mix of amino acids, vitamin c, minerals and anti-oxidants is important for optimizing our levels of collagen.

 Is it beneficial to apply collagen creams?

 The collagen molecule is simply to large to penetrate the skin barrier.
 Even if it could, topical collagen cream does not "turn into" or replace our bodies own collagen.
 It may provide a moisturizing effect, but that is the limit to its efficacy.

 What about drinks or supplements?

 While we won't say they aren't beneficial, there are better options.
 Collagen protein is primarily Glycine + Proline which are non-essential amino acids (meaning our bodies are able to produce these on their own) and an incomplete protein source.